As Sydney’s criminal and traffic law specialists, our lawyers receive queries about traffic matters every day.

 However, if you are able to establish that the camera in question was not working properly, you may be able to dispute the infringement.

-Alternatively you can plead guilty and ask for leniency as discussed above – for instance, by asking for a section 10 or, if the offence results in a licence suspension, a reduced period of suspension.
+Alternatively you can plead guilty and ask for leniency as discussed above – for instance, by asking for a non conviction order or, if the offence results in a licence suspension, a reduced period of suspension.